 Need a great side or starter, well this cookbook is for you.
-Starters and Sides Made Easy is a cookbook filled with 60 easy-to-make Kosher recipes.
+Starters and Sides Made Easy is a cookbook filled with 60 easy-to-make Kosher recipes, like this easy Sesame Orzo.
 Not always does the star of the show have to be the main course.
 Let your sides shine too.
 This cookbook has full color photos with each recipe, along with plating and serving suggestions.

 Starters and Sides Made Easy cookbook has many recipes to choose from but I have been enamored with orzo lately.
 It makes a quick and delicious side that isn’t too filling.
 This Sesame Orzo fit the bill.

 “When I am looking for a side dish to go with dinner, I want something quick and easy to make,” says Leah Schapira.
 Victoria writes, “When I am entertaining or having the family over for a holiday meal I don’t want my kitchen to be messy when guests arrive.”